jean-roland/LCSF_Generator/README.md

 It generates code for the [LCSF C stack](https://github.com/jean-roland/LCSF_C_Stack) as well as documentation (markdown and wiki format).

+There is also a CLI variant to help automate things or if you can't be bothered with a GUI.

 ## About LCSF

 LCSF (Light Command Set Format) is a specification to easily create and deploy custom command sets.